Skip to content

 opts = {

-show_result_in_chat = true, -- Show mcp tool results in chat
+show_result_in_chat = true, -- Show tool results directly in chat buffer

-make_vars = true, -- Convert resources to #variables
+make_vars = true, -- Convert MCP resources to #variables for prompts

-make_slash_commands = true, -- Add prompts as /slash commands
+make_slash_commands = true, -- Add MCP prompts as /slash commands

 }